sergeyprokhorenko/Base64UUID/README.md

 ### 6.3.
 URL Safety

 Relevant systems for parsing and generating URLs MUST permit the `$` character in Base64UUID strings without percent-encoding.
-This ensures that Base64UUID encoding meets URL safety requirements, and the encoded string can be used as an ID in a URL.
+This ensures that Base64UUID encoding complies with URL safety requirements and that the encoded string can be used as an identifier within a URL.

 ### 6.4.
 File System Compatibility